raganwald-deprecated/homoiconic/2008-12-17/another_fibonacci.md

 *	[another\_fibonacci.rb](http:another_fibonacci.rb)

+p.s. *Another* post on Fibonacci? *Dude, WTF!?* My response is to paraphrase [Dijkstra](http://thinkexist.com/quotation/computer_science_is_no_more_about_computers_than/334131.html "Edsger Dijkstra quotes"): "This post is no more about Arithmetic than Astronomy is about telescopes."
+I'm just trying to share with you my appreciation for composing alternate approaches to solving the same problem and for working out what the imperfect trade-offs the approaches may entail.

 ----

 Subscribe to [new posts and daily links](http://feeds.feedburner.com/raganwald "raganwald's rss feed"): <a href="http://feeds.feedburner.com/raganwald"><img src="http://feeds.feedburner.com/~fc/raganwald?bg=&amp;fg=&amp;anim=" height="26" width="88" style="border:0" alt="" align="top"/></a>